“Move to the Caribbean,” they said.

 Acacia’s vibe is total Hawaiian cool girl.

-That vibe is addictive and as a result Acacia is a cult classic among swimwear fans (that even includes Rihanna!).
-It’s really amazing how much girls love these bikinis.
-And it’s for a good reason.
-These swimsuits give you this barefoot, laid back, Hawaiian cool feeling every time you wear them.
+It’s for a good reason… these swimsuits give you this barefoot, laid back, Hawaiian cool feeling every time you wear them.

-I’ve purchased six Acacia bathing suits in the past year.
-I definitely went a little overboard… But to be fair I’m spending a lot more time at the beach these days.
+This past year, I’ve bought six Acacia bathing suits.
+I definitely went a little overboard… but to be fair I’m spending a lot more time at the beach these days.

 Acacia Shaka Top Review